shaanknight/Space-Invaders/README.md

 - Controls follow traditional classic titles (A,D) for left and right movement of missile
 - To fire a slow missile press spacebar
 - To fire a fast missile press s
-- To quit, press qw
+- To quit, press q